Personal Alarm: Which is best for reducing risk?

 How a device looks, and how it is worn, will often impact usage.
 If a personal alarm is deemed by a user to be unsuitable or unattractive, it may end up being left in a bag or glovebox, out of use.
 Personal safety alarms can only be used properly if within a user’s reach.

-Good training to inform best practice, and useful accessories also helps users engage with the personal alarm and integrate it within their work apparel.
+Good training to inform best practices and useful accessories also help users engage with the personal alarm and integrate it within their work apparel.

 What does the alarm do?

 Personal Alarms come in all shapes and sizes, ranging from an item that simply makes a loud noise, up to the fully managed lone worker solution, as mentioned above.

 The personal safety alarm should not just be judged on its aesthetics or form factor – but more importantly, the support it’s able to deliver to the worker in terms of the response to an incident.

 When on the receiving end of verbal abuse or attack, a personal attack alarm with 24/7 alarm monitoring support can give a worker vital support and a mechanism to reduce risk as part of their dynamic risk assessment.

 Take a look at our blog: Panic alarms: traditional vs monitored.

 Is Lone Worker Accreditation important?

 If your supplier of Personal Alarm systems is accredited to lone worker standard BS 8484, they can ensure the most appropriate and efficient response to an emergency raised by a monitored lone worker device.
 With the ability to contact the local Police control room nearest to where an incident is taking place, those monitoring events can request police assistance without having to dial 999 (a police-approved system for escalating a personal security alarm) – thus the most efficient escalation process for obtaining a Police response in England and Wales.
 SoloProtect is an end-to-end, lone worker service provider, and is BS 8484 approved.

 What if I want to use my personal alarm away from the workplace?